-Please do not wait until the last week to reach out to Prof. Thomas Carboni or me if you have any questions, problems, or issues that come up.
-Email me to set up a Zoom meeting with me when you have a concern or a question.
+Please do not wait until the last week to reach out to Prof. Salmun or me if you have any questions, problems, or issues that come up.
+Email me, come to my office hour, or set up a Zoom meeting with me when you have a concern or a question.
+I can help with both the lab and the lecture portions of the course.
+My face-to-face office hour will be from 1:10 PM to 2:00 PM on Tuesday or by Zoom appointment.

 Special Note: In fall of 2021 Hunter adopted a new Pass/No Credit (P/NC) policy.
 However, this new policy still requires that you satisfy the requirement for completing all required work.
 This includes all lab assignments, map quizzes, pre-lab quizzes, and lecture exams.
 At the end of the semester if you want to request P/NC and you have failed to submit a laboratory exercise you will NOT be eligible for a grade of P/NC grade.
-The following website details when for P/NC. gives you the on how and to apply https://hunter.cuny.edu/students/registration/registration-for-classes/credit-no-credit/
+The following website how for P/NC. gives you the details on and when to apply https://hunter.cuny.edu/students/registration/registration-for-classes/credit-no-credit/

 Laboratory Preparation: Come to class prepared.
 I expect you to have read the laboratory exercise listed for each class before the beginning of that class period.
 You should become familiar with the vocabulary used in the lab before my short lab overview lecture.
 Apart from Lab 0A, all the material in lab should first be covered in lecture; however, there may be specific things that differ in the lab.
 Laboratory exercises can be complex, and if you do not read them before class, you may have difficulty turning them in on time.
 In addition, you MUST have all materials for the day's lab printed out and with you or accessible during the labs.
-If you leave lab before the end of the period (in this case 4:00 PM, you forfeit my help if you have problems later.
+If you leave lab before the end of the period (in this case 1:00 PM, you forfeit my help if you have problems later.
 Stay for the full class time and (1) work on your lab with your neighbors and (2) ask me questions.
 And, if you finish your lab before the end of class, hand it in.
 I'll be happy to take it from you.